 Where to Sleep

-Some recommended lodges include Rushaga Gorilla Camp, Nkuringo Bwindi Gorilla Lodge, and Clouds Mountain Gorilla Lodge.
+If you’re doing habituation in Bwindi, consider staying in Rushaga or Nkuringo.
+Recommended lodges include Rushaga Gorilla Camp, Nkuringo Bwindi Gorilla Lodge, and Clouds Mountain Gorilla Lodge.